-Inscriptions on the first storey contain the titles and names of Muiz-ud-din Muhammad Bin Sam otherwise known as Muhammad Ghori, Ghias-ud-din Muhammad Bin Sam (brother of Muhammad Ghori) & Sikandar Lodi.
+Inscriptions on the first storey contain the titles and names of Muiz-ud-din Muhammad Bin Sam otherwise known as Muhammad Ghori, his brother Ghias-ud-din Muhammad Bin Sam and Sikandar Lodi.

-The basement storey has six ornamental bands.
-Inscription on the lowest band of the basement storey is very much obliterated and unintelligible.
-Third and sixth band contains verses from the Quran.
-The fifth band contains ninety-nine Arabic names of the God.
+The basement storey features six ornamental bands.
+The inscription on the lowest band is very much obliterated and unintelligible.
+The third and sixth band contain verses from the Quran, while the fifth band features ninety-nine Arabic names of God.

 Inscription on the second band: "The great King; the exalted Emperor; Master of the necks of the people; Lord of the Kings of Arabia and Ajm [Persia]; sustaining the Kings of the world; great in the world and in faith; the redresser of Islam and the Musalman; the Crown of Kings and Princes; the spreader of justice and peace in the two worlds; the shadow of God from one corner [of the world] to the other; the shepherd of God's servants; the defender of the countries of God; the helped from the sky; the conqueror of his enemies; great among the conquering powers; great among the people of Light; the firmament of the creed of the Pure; the King of land and water; the refuge of the countries of the Earth, the revealer of the glorious words of God; a second Alexander: Abul Muzaffar, Muhammad Bin Sam, ally of the Amir al-Mu'minin, may God perpetuate his reign and his kingdom, and exalt his power and his prestige."